mpetrekanics/futball/readme.txt

 - during the game, when you press the arrow key to move the ball around you it stops moving when the opponent change tactic
 - when a player reaches his designated position he keeps moving
 - hard to reproduce: sometimes, when choosing empty spaces the players running off the field
+- man-to-man guard tactic for both teams can cause players running off the field